 Year Ended December 31,

 2023 2022

-Audit Fees \$ 600,600 \$ 592,800
+Audit Fees \$ 690,560 \$ 592,800

-Audit-Related Fees 78,000
+Audit-Related Fees 2,080

 Tax Fees

-All Other Fees 2,080
+All Other Fees

-Total \$ 680,680 \$ 592,800
+Total \$ 692,640 \$ 592,800

 Audit Fees.
 Audit fees consist of fees billed for professional services performed by Grant Thornton LLP for the audit of our annual financial statements, the review of interim financial statements and the audit of the effectiveness of our internal control over financial reporting.
+Audit fees for 2023 also include fees of \$78,000 for services provided in connection with our equity offering.
 Audit fees for 2022 also include \$20,800 for professional services rendered in connection with the audit of Provider Relief Fund financial statements, which related to the requirements of acceptance of the CARES Act funding received in 2019.

 Audit-Related Fees.
-Audit-related fees in 2023 consisted of fees for services provided in connection with our equity offering.
-There were no such fees incurred in 2022.
+Audit-related fees in 2023 consisted of a fee for professional services rendered in connection with training on understanding and preparing disclosures as it pertains to greenhouse gas emissions.